-This program is for ages 16 and up, free, and open to the public.
-Registration is required.
-Please call the library at 432-7154 to register, or for more information.
+This program is for ages 10 and up, and registration is required.
+Please call the library at 432-7154 to register or for more information.

-This program is for ages 13 and up, free, and open to the public.
-Registration is required.
+This always popular program is limited to 25 participants and registration is required.
+Nesmith Library card holders ages 16 and up only.
 Please call the library at 432-7154 to register or for more information.

 Join us on Tuesday, June 25th as we learn about New England Lighthouses and the People Who Kept Them.
 Due to automation, traditional lighthouse keeping is a way of life that has faded into the past.
 Come hear the history of these lighthouses and the stories of their keepers and their families.